Indirect precursors of short chain perfluorocarboxylic acids (PFCAs): Human health tier II assessment

 The skin sensitisation potential of one of the chemicals in this group, 1-methoxy perfluorobutane (CAS No. 163702-07-6), was tested using the Buehler method in rabbits.
 Two weeks after the third weekly application of 0.4 mL of undiluted 1-methoxy perfluorobutane at the induction sites (induction phase), the test substance was administered on the dorsal anterior right quadrant of the animals (challenge phase).
 No signs of irritation were observed in the test group during the induction phase.
 At the 100 % challenge concentration, all scores in both test and control animals were zero.
 The results of the study indicated that 1-methoxy perfluorobutane is not a skin sensitiser.

 Information on the skin sensitisation effects of the remainder of the chemicals in this group is not available.
 In general, perfluoroaliphatic ethers and perfluorotertiary amines are chemically inert.
-Based on data for cocamidopropyl betaine and a dialkyl sulfosuccinate salt (CIR 2013; NICNASc), CAS No. 34455-29-3 and CAS No. 54950-05-9 are not expected to be sensitising.
+Based on data for a dialkyl sulfosuccinate salt (CIR, 2013; NICNASc), CAS No. 54950-05-9 is not expected to be sensitising.

 Repeated Dose Toxicity